 This technique is just going to get you soaking wet, shopping for a car.
 The dealer is going to negotiate with you the same way as if it were a nice sunny day.
 If you're shopping for a used car it will be difficult to really inspect the condition of the vehicle with the rain coming down.
 My advice is to stay dry and save your visit to the car dealership for a nice sunny day.

-Business is traditionally slow around the holidays.
+Business is traditionally slow for a dealer around the holidays.
 During the Thanksgiving and Christmas period, customer rebates and incentives are normally higher than the rest of the year.
 However, car dealerships tend to cut back on their inventory around this time of year also, selling off as much old inventory as possible to make room for the new incoming models.
 Depending on what kind of vehicle you're looking for, this may be a good time for you to buy.

-If you're going to buy a vehicle during the holiday's, make sure you do your homework as you would do before buying a car anytime during the year.
+If you're going to buy a vehicle during the holiday's, make sure you do your homework as you would before buying a car at any other time during the year.
 Dealerships are always promoting some kind of "BIG SALE!"
 Don't fall for the hype, it's all a numbers game to them.
 They will attempt to make as much money as they can from an uneducated buyer every chance they get.

 You can use an online tool to predict the pricing trends set forth by the manufacturers.
 Some have found very good deals using this technique in finding what a vehicle is selling for in their local area.

 Although it's impossible to predict new and used car pricing trends in the industry because of the volatility of the new and used car market.
 You can increase your odds by see what others are paying.
 The best price predicting tool we've found is the one the car buying experts at Edmunds.com has created.
 It's called True Market Value®: Pricing (TMV) Pricing.